Updated: April 10, 2023 - 18 min read

 In traditional software development, these pivots would often come at the cost of weeks, or even months of work.
 Agile was created as an answer to this problem, as it introduces new frameworks and methodologies that allow for quick pivots and iterative development, with minimal loss of time and resources.

-The principal values of agile, is to keep development user-focused, people-driven, and lean.
+The principal value of agile is to keep development user-focused, people-driven, and lean.
 With an ever shifting roadmap, agile allows teams to repeatedly ask themselves ‘are we going in the right direction?’ at many different stages.

 Agile is about much more than simply being able to react to change.
 It’s about expecting that things will probably change, and embracing it.
 When a product team is equipped to react to change, they’re able to build the right product, at the right time, in the right way.